wp-statistics/wp-statistics/readme.txt

 * As the webcrawler code is now working, you'll probably see a significant change in the "Unknown" browser category and the number of hits your site gets.

 == Changelog ==
+= 4.5 =
+* Added: Support for more search engines: DuckDuckGo, Baidu and Yandex.
+* Added: Support for Google local sites like google.ca, google.fr, etc.
+* Added: Anchor links in the optimization and settings page to the main sections.
+* Added: Icon for Opera Next.
+* Updated: Added new bot match strings: 'archive.org_bot', 'meanpathbot', 'moreover', 'spbot'.
+* Updated: Replaced bot match string 'ezooms.bot' with 'ezooms'.
+* Updated: Overview summary statistics layout.
+* Fixed: Bug in widget code that didn't allow you to edit the settings after adding the widget to your site.

 = 4.4 =
 * Added: option to set the required capability level to view statistics in the admin interface.
 * Added: option to set the required capability level to manage statistics in the admin interface.